-How to Use the CKC Six Weeks to 6K Prayer Guide
+How to Use the CKC Six Weeks to 6k Prayer Guide

 This guide is your companion as you prepare physically and spiritually for your race.
-You can use this guide on your own or in a group, for a total of six weeks before, during, or after your 6K.
+You can use this guide on your own or in a group, for a total of six weeks before, during, or after your 6k.

-No training is required - you can show up on race day and walk your 6K!
+No training is required - you can show up on race day and walk your 6k!
 But if you'd like to train, a Team World Vision training plan is on the next page.
-Here's how you can use this guide, with or without training, each week:

-- Pray the weekly prayer.
-If you're training, pray during your walks and runs, while reading a reflection on your rest days. - Memorize the verse.
-Repeat it to yourself as you walk or as you go about your day. - Do the action step.
-Share your experience on social media with #SixWeeksTo6K or in conversations with others. - Discuss the question with your family, friends, team, or small group.

-Listen for God's voice, wherever you may be, whether at work, school, home, out walking, or running with a group.
+For each week, you can pray the weekly prayer during your walks and runs, while reading a reflection on your rest days.
+Use the weekly group discussion question to talk with your family, team, or small group.
+And listen for God's voice, wherever you may be, whether at work, school, home, out walking, or running with a group.

 Thank you so much for walking in prayer and solidarity with our friends in Congo!
 Merci mingi.